asmaloney/libE57Format/README.md

 ## Commercial Use

-If you are using this library in commercial software, please [contribute to the project](#how-to-contribute).
+If you are using this library in commercial software, please [contribute to the project](/CONTRIBUTING.md).

 Of course the open source license allows you to just take and not give anything back.
 It is perfectly Legal, but it is not Right and it's not good for the project.

-Over the may years I've worked on this library, I have received precisely _zero_ contributions (PRs, documentation updates, improved testing, financial support) from the many million/billion-dollar companies who use it in their software.
+Over the many years I've worked on this library, I have received precisely _zero_ contributions (PRs, documentation updates, improved testing, financial support) from the many million/billion-dollar companies who use it in their software.

 The more companies that leech on Open Source instead of nurturing it, the less healthy & viable the ecosystem is.